 Online psychiatrist platforms allow providers and patients to meet over video, phone, or through secure messaging.
 The first appointment with an online psychiatrist is typically an evaluation, where they gather background information and assess your symptoms.
 They then discuss a treatment plan with you, which may include medication.

-Depending on the service you use, medications may be sent to your local pharmacy or by mail to your home.
+Depending on the service you use, medications may be sent to your local pharmacy or your home.
 You can then schedule follow-up appointments for refills and ongoing medication monitoring.

 Is Telepsychiatry Effective?

-One analysis of several studies on whether online therapy works found that there was no difference between teletherapy and face-to-face therapy.3 Another analysis found that several different forms of telehealth, including telepsychiatry, were effective and did not differ from in-person treatment.4 Both patients and providers view telepsychiatry positively, making it a convenient and beneficial option for many people.5
+One analysis of several studies on whether online therapy works found that there was no difference in outcomes between teletherapy and face-to-face therapy.3 Another analysis found that several different forms of telehealth, including telepsychiatry, were effective and did not differ from in-person treatment.4 Both patients and providers generally have a positive view of telepsychiatry, as it offers significant benefits to a wide range of individuals.5

 Are Online Psychiatrists Legit?